 We may refuse to treat you as a Temporary Patient if you are registered with a GP Practice that is only a short travelling distance away (30 minutes drive or so), as your own GP will always be the better choice for treating you.

-Foreign patients should be aware, depending on your country of origin, charges may be made for any medical treatment or prescriptions you require.
+Overseas visitors should be aware, depending on your country of origin, charges may be made for any medical treatment or prescriptions you require.
 Any charges will be made at standard NHS private treatment rates.
 Please enquire at reception when you register.

 A temporary registration form must be completed when you attend the surgery.
 You will be required to provide: